 Risks: impaired judgement and removal of social inhibitions resulting in everything from behaviour such as falling over or throwing up, through to more serious risks such as injury through accident or assault, street violence, domestic violence, unwanted sexual encounters and pregnancy.

 Reducing Risk: at least 2 days in every week should be alcohol free (to stop the long term build up of toxins in your liver).
 The recommended weekly max intake for men is 21 units and for women it’s 14 (a pint of lager is usually at least 2 units).
 Don’t get drunk on cheap booze at home before you go out.

-Risks: lung disease, cancers, reduced fitness, damaged complexion, stinky clothes and hair, cost to your budget (the price of a packet of 20 is nearly £8).
+Risks: lung disease, cancers, reduced fitness, damaged complexion, stinky clothes and hair, cost to your budget (the price of a packet of 20 is over £10).
 There’s also the risk to the health of those around you who may inhale your secondary smoke – partners, flat-mates, kids.